Master the Art of Online Communication With These 4 Easy Tricks

 Try to remember that other people have lives and obligations and be respectful of their time.

-For example, professors have plenty of other courses to teach and students to communicate with, let alone personal lives to attend to.
+For example, professors have other courses to teach and students to communicate with, let alone personal lives to attend to.
 And your classmates are also most likely busy people with little time to spend helping you or chatting with you.
+The same can be said for you boss and coworkers.

-For remote jobs, keep the different time zones in mind when scheduling meetings.
+For remote jobs, keep the different time zones in mind when scheduling meetings, too.
 Better yet, could this meeting be an email instead?

 This doesn’t mean you shouldn’t reach out to ask questions or refrain from the friendly conversation, but always take a second to think about whether or not the specific question you are asking could be solved with a little effort on your part before you take up others’ time.